osuchanglab/autoMLSA/README.md

 ```

 # History

+v2.1.0 - 2016-12-12 - Added -relaxed command to allow more dis-similar BLAST results when using nucleotide queries.
+Added support for failed elink attempts.

 v2.0.0 - 2016-12-06 - New version dependent on NCBI edirect.
 No longer requires BioPerl EUtilities.
 WGS no longer supported.
 INCOMPATIBLE with previous versions.